-In November 2017, Diocesan Synod approved DBF expenditure totalling £8,915,000 for 2018.
-The budget presented to Diocesan Synod showed expenditure outstripping income by £180,000.
-However, with £200,000 of this expenditure constituting improvement works to property and being funded by the Diocesan Stipends Fund (DSF) Capital Fund, this effectively meant that the DBF's operational budget was in surplus by £20,000.
+In November 2018, Diocesan Synod approved DBF expenditure totalling £9,640,000 for 2019 (2018: £8,915,000).
+The budget presented to Diocesan Synod showed expenditure outstripping income by £453,000.
+However, with £320,000 of this expenditure constituting improvement works to property and being funded by the Diocesan Stipends Fund (DSF) Capital Fund, this effectively meant that the DBF's operational budget was in deficit by £133,000.

-This budget reflected a desired level of Parish Share (the financial contributions made by parishes to the DBF) for 2018 of £5,681,000.
-This represented a 4.7% increase in Parish Share compared to the overall amount received for 2017 and aimed to keep on track the aspiration of increasing Parish Share by £1 million by 2020.

-By the end of 2018, parishes actually gave gifts of Parish Share totalling to £5,386,000 (2017: £5,428,000).
-This amount included gifts towards earlier years of £20,000 (2017: £23,000) and additional gifts from parishes of £20,000 (2017: £29,000) made above and beyond the original pledges made.
+This budget reflected a desired level of Parish Share (the financial contributions made by parishes to the DBF) for 2019 of £5,950,000.
+This represented a 10.5% increase in Parish Share compared to the overall amount received for 2018 and aimed to keep on track the aspiration of increasing Parish Share by £1 million by 2020.
+By the end of 2019, parishes actually gave gifts of Parish Share totalling to £5,407,000 (2018: £5,386,000).
+This amount included gifts towards earlier years of £12,000 (2018: £20,000) and additional gifts from parishes of £10,000 (2018: £20,000) made above and beyond the original pledges made.

 In terms of other income, fees from occasional office (weddings, funerals etc.) were lower than expected, reflecting a general decline in the number of services being conducted nationally.
-Investment income was also lower than budgeted and this was due to the need to sell investments in 2018, rather than buying more units, as planned.
-This had resulted from the decision to bring forward the purchase of the Pattern Store building in Swindon and was compounded by delays in selling surplus properties.
-Other income was largely on track, including grants from Strategic Development Fund (SDF), which significantly bolstered income this year, albeit off-set by corresponding expenditure, including £660,300 for capital refurbishment works on the two resourcing churches.
+Investment income was also lower than budgeted and this was due to delays in acquiring additional investment units in 2019, with the proceeds from surplus properties.
+Other income was largely on track, including grants from Strategic Development Fund (SDF), which significantly bolstered income this year, albeit off-set by corresponding expenditure, including £593,000 for capital refurbishment works on the two resourcing churches.